 Neoteryx delivers on the promise of microsampling innovation.
 We are focused on delivering simple, quantitative microsampling solutions for biological samples, amenable to high throughput processing.
 Our customers work to advance pharmaceutical development, personalized medicine, biotechnology research and clinical research.Who is Neoteryx? | Video

 Our Mitra® microsampler, is based on our patented VAMS® technology.
-It facilitates convenient, volumetric specimen collection and transportation biological fluids to accelerate scientific breakthroughs, reduce costs, and enable new decentralized research models.
+It facilitates convenient, volumetric specimen collection and transportation of biological fluids to accelerate scientific breakthroughs, reduce costs, and enable new decentralized research models.

 Incubated at Phenomenex for four years, the research and development of VAMS® technology occurred with the cooperation of global pharmaceutical companies.
 VAMS sampling simplifies the collection, storage, and transportation of biological specimens through the instrument known as the Mitra® Microsampling Device, commercially launched by Neoteryx in late 2016.
 Mitra devices accurately collect microliters of biological fluid in seconds.